New Limit for Neutrinoless Double-Beta Decay of $^{100}$Mo from the CUPID-Mo Experiment

-Considering the large remaining uncertainty we round the background index for the ROI optimization to ${b = 5\times 10^{-3}\,}$\ckky.
-We model the background as locally flat, consider detector and data-set based resolutions, and simulate the \onbb peak containment in our Geant4 Monte Carlo model. \edit{We maximize the mean limit setting sensitivity of a Poisson process with the sum running over the product of the Poisson probability $P(i,b)$ of obtaining $i$ background events for a background index $b$ times the expected 90\% confidence exclusion limit $S_{90}(i)$.} We transfer this maximization from the optimization of the energy range for a peak search in 19 (detectors) times 7 (data-sets) to the optimization of a single parameter by splitting the simulated smeared \onbb peaks into 0.1 keV bins and ranking each bin associated with a triplet (detector, data-set, energy) in Signal-Background (B/S) likelihood space.
+The background index has been evaluated from the still blinded data with a phenomenological fit model that contains an exponential to approximate both the high energy part of the \nnbb spectrum as well as tails from U/Th contaminants in the setup, and a constant as a conservative estimate for the coincident detection of two \nnbb events in the same crystal, remaining un-vetoed muon events and close contamination from the high energy beta decays in the natural U/Th chains.
+The result of an unbinned extended maximum likelihood fit is strongly dependent on the low-energy and high-energy limit of the fit range. \edit{ For a fit with the low-energy limit varied from 2.65--2.9\,MeV and the high-energy limit from the upper end of the blinded region to 4\,MeV we obtain a background index of $2\times10^{-3}\,$\ckky to $6\times 10^{-3}\,$\ckky in a 10\,keV window around \qbb . } Considering the large remaining uncertainty we round the background index for the ROI optimization to ${b = 5\times 10^{-3}\,}$\ckky.
+We model the background as locally flat, consider detector and data-set based resolutions, and simulate the \onbb peak containment in our Geant4 Monte Carlo model. \edit{As this background index is both poorly constrained and indicative of a most probably background free \onbb search, we select the ROI maximizing the mean limit setting sensitivity for a Poisson process with zero background with the sum running over the product of the Poisson probability $P(i,b,\Delta E_{\mathrm{ROI}})$ of obtaining $i$ events for an ROI with width $\Delta E_{\mathrm{ROI}}$ and a background index $b$ times the expected classical 90\% confidence exclusion limit $S_{90}(i)$.} We transfer this maximization from the optimization of the energy range for a peak search in 19 (detectors) times 7 (data-sets) to the optimization of a single parameter by splitting the simulated smeared \onbb peaks into 0.1 keV bins and ranking each bin associated with a triplet (detector, data-set, energy) in Signal-Background (B/S) likelihood space.
 The optimal cutoff parameter (B/S)$_{cutoff} $ results in a ROI that is on average (exposure weighted) 17.9 keV wide.
 It has a mean signal containment of $75.8\%$ with a spread of $\pm 1.0\%$.
-The ROI width corresponds to an average 2.7$\,\sigma$ Gaussian coverage with the loss of \onbb decay events in the full energy peak dominated by Bremsstrahlung loss from events close to the surface of the crystals.
+The ROI width corresponds to an average 2.7$\,\sigma$ Gaussian coverage with the loss of \onbb decay events in the full energy peak dominated by events with energy loss from Bremsstrahlung and electron escape close to the surface of the crystals.
 The optimization exhibits only a mild dependence on the background index or the knowledge of the resolution, with the overall containment changing by $\pm0.7\%$ for a $50\%$ change in $b$ ($2.2\,$keV wider, $1.5\,$keV narrower ROI).
 We truncate the computation of the mean limit setting sensitivity after the first three terms as the probability of 3 or more background events is negligible for the considered ROI.